If you’ve noticed that your radiators aren’t emitting the same amount of heat they used to, it may be worth checking them for any specific cold areas.

 Are There Any Other Symptoms Aside from Cold Radiators?

 Cold radiators are not the only sign your central heating system may need a power flush.

 If your boiler ever cuts out completely, or makes a knocking or banging noise, it’s usually a sign of corrosion debris causing blockages.
 Not only does this cause your boiler to overheat (which causes it to cut out), it also damages the heat exchanger.

 Secondly, if your hot water is inconsistent, it could be due to corrosion debris collecting in your combi boiler’s heat exchanger.
 If left unattended, it could leave you with no option but to replace the it, costing you hundreds of pounds.

 As is now industry best practice, our heating engineers use MagnaCleanse® Professional Heating Solutions to deliver a faster and more effective power flush of your central heating system.

-Even though there are only a few very specific instances where a traditional power flush may provide the better solution, we do also provide this service.
+Even though there are only a few very specific instances where a traditional power flush may provide a better solution, we do also provide this service.
 It’s always best to talk to us before deciding which you are going to go for.

-So if you are suffering with cold radiators and intermittent hot water, don’t put up with it, call the experts and let us help you get your central heating system back to its best before it’s too late!
+So if you are suffering from cold radiators and intermittent hot water, don’t put up with it, call the experts and let us help you get your central heating system back to its best before it’s too late!